Hang On to These Quarantine Money Habits

 Cooking at Home

-We have always said that preparing meals at home is one of the best ways to save money and that still holds true.
+Preparing meals at home is one of the best ways to save money.
 Many people who had never really cooked for themselves before were forced to learn by being in quarantine and discovered their bank accounts were better for it.
 It’s one of the positive quarantine money habits to hang on to, even when restaurants fully re-open.
 Instead of getting back into the take-out habit, make it an occasional treat instead.

 Supporting Small Businesses